CUBRID/cubrid-testtools/doc/ha_repl_guide.md

     Do you accept above message [Y/N]:
     ```
-    For code coverage test, it doesn't show the progress in the QA homepage.
-You can log in to the controller node to see the execution log and the detailed logs of each node in the `$CTP_HOME/result/ha_repl/current_runtime_logs`.
+    For code coverage test, it doesn't show the result in the QA homepage `Function`.
+You can log in to the controller node to see the execution log and the detailed logs in the `$CTP_HOME/result/ha_repl/current_runtime_logs`.
 After the test finished, you can find the result in the `code coverage` node.
-See [4.2 verify code coverage testing result](#42-verify-code-coverage-testing-result) for detail.
+See [5.2 verify code coverage testing result](#52-verify-code-coverage-testing-result) for detail.
 # 5. Verification
 ## 5.1 Verify ha_repl/ha_repl_debug test results
 Go to QA homepage and click the CI build, wait for the `Function` page loading, then check if there are `ha_repl` and `ha_repl_debug` results.
 ![ha_repl_verify1](./ha_repl_image/ha_repl_verify1.PNG)
-    **Total column:** The number of test cases, it counts all the cases
+    **Total column:** The number of test cases, it counts all the cases.
     **Testing column:** The number of test cases that should be executed.
 It excepts the test cases that defined in `~/cubrid-testcases/sql/config/daily_regression_test_exclude_list_ha_repl.conf`.
 ### Check if there is a result
 If there shows 'NO RESULT (OR RUNNING)'as bellow, you need to find the reason.
 ![ha_repl_no_result](./ha_repl_image/ha_repl_no_result.PNG)